nmellado/Functionnal/README.md

-# Bezier
+# Functionnal lib
-Simple classes for efficient Bezier curves evaluations
+Simple header-only set of classes for efficient Polynomials and Bezier curves evaluations

 ** Compilation
 Use Cmake to build the sources.
 For the root folder: